huma-engineering/huma-docs/data-collection/clinician-portal/managing-patients/resolving-flags.md

 ![Resolve from dashboard](./assets/ResolveFlags03.png)

 Click any of the vitals and see the entries and the dates they were made.
-To resolve them and remove the flag, add a note in the text box at the bottom to say you have seen the flags and anything else you want to add.
+To resolve them and remove the flag, add a note in the text box at the bottom to say you have seen the flags and any other information you want to add.

 ![Resolve flags window](./assets/ResolveFlags04.png)